Argentine hake

-It's very similar to Merluccius merluccius (European hake), and it can reach a length of 95 cm (but commonly 50-65 cm), and weigh up to 5 kg.
+It's very similar to Merluccius merluccius (European hake), and it can reach a length of 95 cm (but commonly 50–65 cm), and weigh up to 5 kg.
 It lives at depths from 100 to 200 m, and it feeds on crustaceans, squids and fish (anchovies and smaller hakes).
 It migrates southwards in spring and northwards in autumn.
 This fish is usually sold fresh and frozen as one of the main fishing exports of Argentina.

+Compared to other hake species, the Argentine hake has a higher longevity that can be linked to the species' high egg production.
+Sizes and life spans in these hakes also differ, with females growing and living longer than their male counter parts.